dolphin-emu/dolphin/docs/Scripts.md

 Script support is disabled by default, and has to be enabled via CMake flag `-DLUA_SCRIPTS=true`.

-Scripting support requires LuaJIT headers while compiling and the LuaJIT library at runtime.
+Scripting support requires Lua sources while compiling and the Lua 5.3 dynamic library at runtime.
-Debian provides both with the `luajit` package.
+Debian provides both with the `liblua5.3-dev` and `lua5.3` packages.

 **Usage**